 So far the course seems to be well laid out and easy to follow.
 With good explanation of what to expect from the course and what we should have gained by the end of it.
 I look forward to doing this course once i have all the parts ready.
 Thank you for creating what looks like another excellent course. -- Argon

-The Bench Computer provides a great framework on which you can build your own home automation projects.
-I have designed it to help you get started!
+The Bench Computer provides a great framework on which you can build your own home automation projects Out of the box, you will be able to control anything with a simple on/off switch, like lights, fans, heaters etc.

 Here are the main components (software and hardware) that you will learn about by taking this course: